davelongdev/c-exercises/README.md

 ## Summary

-Doing some exercises on in C from lowlevel.academy
+Doing some exercises in C from lowlevel.academy